emo-bon/hackathon2022/handson_instructions.md

     git clone https://github.com/emo-bon/hackathon2022.git

-Once you have it, you may see what's there by moving into it and list files and folders.
+Once you have downloaded the repo, you may see what's there by moving into it and listing the files and folders.

     cd hackathon2022
     ls

 In the `input_files` folder, you will find a partial metagenome sample.
-There are 2 files as there is one with the forward and another with the reverse reads of the sample.
+There are 2 files: one with the forward reads, and another with the reverse reads, of the sample.
 Apparently, this is a paired-end sample.

 Under the `tools/` folder, you will find 2 commonly known bioinformatics software: